One year of vaccines: Many lives saved, many needlessly lost

 That hasn’t happened.
-A year later, too many Americans remain unvaccinated and too many are dying.
+A year later, too many Americans remain unvaccinated and too many are still dying.

 National Institutes of Health Director Francis Collins said scientists and health officials may have underestimated how the spread of misinformation could hobble the “astounding achievement” of the vaccines.